Driving Emotion Type-S: Critical response

 Reviews for the game's audio were also mixed.
 The music was praised by Chudah's Corner, which called it the game's "saving grace" and "a marvel of its own", while Game Informer called it "decent" but felt Square should have enlisted big bands to match the music of the competitor series Gran Turismo.
 GameSpot called the music "solid, albeit imperfect" and also thought that it lacked impact compared to that of Gran Turismo 2, R4: Ridge Racer Type 4 or Ridge Racer V. While the site praised the game's ambient sound effects as realistic and detailed, IGN and GameZone felt they were too muted and "nothing special".
 GameZone, GameRevolution and GamePro felt the music was "intolerable" and "out-of-tune", "cheesy and annoying", and sounded like "a flock of seagulls being maimed and tortured".

-Randy Nelson of NextGen's June 2000 issue called the Japanese import "A pure concept racer that shows brief glimpses of technical brilliance, but is thoroughly botched by horribly awkward control and a dissatisfying lack of structure."
-Nine issues later, however, he said that the U.S. version "had promise, but some major play balance and AI problems prove a major roadback for Square's high-profile racing title."
+Randy Nelson of NextGen's June 2000 issue called the Japanese import a pure concept racer with brief glimpses of technical brilliance, but was critical to its awkward controls and a dissatisfying lack of structure.
+Nine issues later, however, he said that the U.S. version had some improvements, but noted a play balance and AI problems.

+Sales

 A week after its Japanese release, the game had sold 46,600 units.
 It made a more mediocre start outside Japan, with only 2,500 units sold in the U.S. a week after its release.
-AllGame noted that while the game sold poorly, it nevertheless benefited commercially from having been released before Gran Turismo 3: A-Spec, which received "universal acclaim" from critics, and became a best-selling PlayStation 2 Titles until Grand Theft Auto: San Andreas was released.
+AllGame noted that while the game sold poorly, it nevertheless benefited commercially from having been released before Gran Turismo 3: A-Spec, which received "universal acclaim" from critics, and became a best-selling PlayStation 2 title until Grand Theft Auto: San Andreas was released.